-During the Native American war, the best tactical tomahawk is being used for battle.
-Today, tomahawks are being used as a gear to face their battle in the wilderness.
+During the Native American war, the best tactical tomahawk was being used for battle.
+Today, tomahawks are being used as a gear to face battle in the wilderness.
 Today, there are at least two common types of tomahawks invading the market, those replica tomahawks and survival tomahawks.

 Replica tomahawks are constructed mirroring the same tomahawk that the Natives had used in their times.
 Replica tomahawks come with wooden handle, wrapped in leather.
 Tactical tomahawks on the other hand are created with optimum durability in mind hence it is designed to survive different tough weather condition and regular wear and tear.

-Let us take a look at some of the best tactical tomahawks that you can find in the market today.
+Let us take a look at some of the top tactical tomahawks that you can find in the market today: